eriktoger/learn_azure/README.md

 - Storage Account: a container for my cat images
 - Key vault: Some secrets live in Azure key vault
 - Redis: A Redis cache.
+- Storage Queue: A simple queue where you can push, read and peek from.